EirikHaughom/OSDUBootcamp/Labs/Module 1 - Authentication and authorization/readme.md

 ### 1.2 Postman (Personal token)
 Ensure that you have installed the prerequisites listed in the [main readme](/README.md#preparations).

 1. Open Postman and go to `Environments` and select the `OSDU Bootcamp` environment.
-2. Configure it using the details from the OSDU CLI (`osdu config list`).
+This should have been provided to you by email.
-3. Go to `Collections` and select the `ADME (OSDU Bootcamp)` collection (root folder).
+2. Go to `Collections` and select the `ADME (OSDU Bootcamp)` collection (root folder).
-4. Select the `Authorization` tab and click `Get New Access Token`.
+3. Select the `Authorization` tab and click `Get New Access Token`.
-5. Perform the interactive authentication in your browser.
+4. Perform the interactive authentication in your browser.
 Ensure that the token creation is successful.
-6. Click `Use Token` to add the token to your Postman.
+5. Click `Use Token` to add the token to your Postman.
-7. Copy the token into into notepad or similar and store it for later use.
+6. Copy the token into into notepad or similar and store it for later use.
-8. Run the following request to make sure the token is valid: `Entitlements > (GET) listGroups` and click *SEND*.
+7. Run the following request to make sure the token is valid: `Entitlements > (GET) listGroups` and click *SEND*.
-9. Compare the response with the output from the OSDU CLI (`osdu entitlements mygroups`).
+8. Compare the response with the output from the OSDU CLI (`osdu entitlements mygroups`).
-10. Copy the token into a notepad and store it for later use.
+9. Copy the token into a notepad and store it for later use.

 ### 1.3 Manual authentication as an App Registration (Service Principal)
 This authentication mechanism is mainly used to integrate external applications programmatically into OSDU.
 We will use an example App Registration (client id and client secret) to authenticate towards OSDU.